DolicaAkelloEgwel/python-workshops/slides.md

 ---
 # Errors (Advanced)

 When programming in Python, encountering errors is a normal part of the learning process.
 Understanding these errors and being able to interpret their output is crucial for debugging and improving your code.
-Here's some information to help you make sense of Python errors:

 <!-- Error Types: Python errors can fall into different categories, such as SyntaxErrors, which occur when you violate the rules of the Python syntax, and Exceptions, which happen during runtime when an unexpected situation arises.